The Supremes: Changes

 Birdsong first appeared with the Supremes in Ballard's place at a benefit concert at the Hollywood Bowl on April 29, 1967.
 Following the performance, Gordy quickly learned that Birdsong was still contractually committed to the Blue Belles when that group's lawyers filed an injunction against him.
 In May, Ballard returned for what she believed was a probationary period, although in reality it was a stopgap measure until Gordy was able to buy out Birdsong's contract.
 During May and June, knowing that she was one step away from being dismissed, Ballard made an attempt to toe the line, slimming down and showing up to commitments on time and sober.
 Despite this, Birdsong was secretly traveling with the Supremes, studying their routines.

 On June 29, 1967, the group returned to the Flamingo Hotel in Las Vegas as "Diana Ross & the Supremes".
 The first two days of the Flamingo engagement went by smoothly.
 On July 1, when reporting for makeup and wardrobe before their first show of the evening, Ballard discovered an extra set of gowns and costumes that had been brought along for Cindy Birdsong.
 Angered, Ballard performed the first concert of the night inebriated, leading to an embarrassing on-stage incident in which her stomach was revealed when she purposely thrust it forward during a dance routine.
 Enraged, Gordy ordered her back to Detroit and permanently dismissed her from the group.
 Birdsong officially assumed her place during the second July 1 show.

 Ballard's release from Motown was made final on February 22, 1968, when she received a one-time payment of US$139,804.94 in royalties and earnings.
 She attempted a solo career with ABC Records, and was forced to formally reject a solo contract offered by Motown as part of her settlement.
 Ballard's two 1968 singles failed to chart and her solo album was shelved.
 In 1971, Ballard sued Motown for $8.7 million, claiming that Gordy and Diana Ross had conspired to force her out of the group; the judge ruled in favor of Motown.
-Ballard eventually sank into poverty and died abruptly on February 22, 1976, from coronary thrombosis at the age of 32.
+Ballard eventually sank into poverty and died abruptly on February 22, 1976, from an cardiac arrest caused by a coronary thrombosis at the age of 32.